 All healthcare personnel directly involved at any stage from organ donation to transplantation or rejection of organs, must be properly qualified, or competent and trained to perform their tasks.

-The education curricula and specific trainning programs will be developed by the relevant professional societies and implemented under the State Educational Framework to ensure that all health personnel involved in any stage from donation to transplantation and care for organ recipients have the adequate qualifications, skills and competences.
+The education curricula and specific trainning programs will be developed by the relevant professional societies to ensure that all health personnel involved in any stage from donation to transplantation and care for organ recipients have the adequate qualifications, skills and competences.

-In particular, education curricula and specific training program shall be developed and implemented by the professional societies for intensive care medicine and neurology to ensure that determination of brain death and donor management are performed in a proficient, standardized and validated code of practice aligned with the most recent scientific knowledge, the best medical practice, the highest ethical standards, and in line with provisions of this Act.

 Article 51.
 Traceability

 All institutions involved in activities referred to paragraph 2 of the article 1. are obliged to keep medical documentation and data records for all activities related to donors and organs procured, allocated, tested, and transplanted, disposed or rejected, in a manner that ensure the traceability of each donation and each organ(s) from the donor to recipient, or disposal/rejection, and vice versa;